faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

     * Use of and instructions on how to make a rubber condom [was becoming widespread in the 1840s](https://en.wikipedia.org/wiki/History_of_condoms#18th_century).
     * A variety of birth control methods [were being published in the early 1800s](http://artsci.case.edu/dittrick/online-exhibits/history-of-birth-control/contraception-in-america-1800-1900/early-literature/), including withdrawal.

 1. Abortion was somewhat common in that era and surgical abortion not illegal in Illinois at the time.
-A known practicioner of abortion was in Joseph Smith's close inner circle in Nauvoo for some time.
+A known practitioner of abortion was in Joseph Smith's close inner circle in Nauvoo for some time.

     Lauren MacIvor Thompson [summarized the data on abortion](https://www.civilwarmed.org/birth-control/) in that era: